 For Insect Bites and Itchy Skin

-A drop of lemon oil can be added to two ounces of unscented shampoo to reduce oil conditions of the hair.
-To reduce oily skin, acne and eruptions, add 1 drop of lemon oil to distilled water and mist the affected skin morning and night.
+A drop of lemon oil can be added to two ounces of unscented shampoo to reduce oily conditions of the hair.
+To reduce oily skin and eruptions, add 1 drop of lemon oil to distilled water and mist the affected skin morning and night.

 Lemon essential oil is phototoxic.
 Exposure of skin to sunlight or tanning beds should be limited to 12 hours after application of more than 2% of lemon oil in a blend.
-A few drops of the oil in a one ounce blend or dilution is safe for topical application.
+A few drops of the oil in a one-ounce blend or dilution is safe for topical application.
 I do not use lemon oil topically on children under ten years old.
 Sensitivity and reactions can occur in rare instances.
 Aerial diffusion in a room does not cause sun sensitivity, only topical use.
-It is best to test a blend on a non sensitive area of skin, when used topically, to be sure there is no sensitivity to lemon oil.
+It is best to test a blend on a non-sensitive area of skin, when used topically, to be sure there is no sensitivity to lemon oil.
+Store all citrus oils in a cold location or refrigerate.

 Reference: Essential Oil Safety, Robert Tisserand and Tony Balacs, 1995.